Why are bees in danger?

 Find out more about these three threats below.

-In non-organic farming, pesticides such as neonicotinoids are applied to crops to kill and control pests.
+In non-organic farming, pesticides are often applied to crops to kill and control pests.

 Honey bees also face another huge threat from the varroa mite, which attaches itself to the honey bee and sucks its blood.